AIDASoft/podio/doc/advanced_topics.md

 ```

 #### I/O helpers for EDM definition storing
-The `podio/utilities/EDMRegistryIOHelpers.h` header defines two utility (mixin)
+The `podio/utilities/DatamodelRegistryIOHelpers.h` header defines two utility
 classes, that help with instrumenting readers and writers with functionality to
 read and write all the necessary EDM definitions.

-- The `EDMDefinitionCollector` is intended to be inherited from by writers.
+- The `DatamodelDefinitionCollector` is intended for usage in writers.
 It
-  essentially collects the EDM definitions of all the collections it encounters.
+  essentially collects the datamodel definitions of all the collections it encounters.
-  The `registerEDMDef` method it provides should be called with every collection
+  The `registerDatamodelDefinition` method it provides should be called with every collection
   that is written.
-The `getEDMDefinitionsToWrite` method returns a vector of all
+The `getDatamodelDefinitionsToWrite` method returns a vector of all
-  EDM names and their definition that were encountered during writing. **It is
+  datamodel names and their definition that were encountered during writing. **It is
   then the writers responsibility to actually store this information into the
   file**.
--  The `EDMDefinitionHolder` is intended to be inherited from by readers (needs
+-  The `DatamodelDefinitionHolder` is intended to be used by readers.
+It
-  to be `public` inheritance if the functionality should be directly exposed to
+  provides the `getDatamodelDefinition` and `getAvailableDatamodels` methods.
-  users of the reader).
-It provides the `getEDMDefinition` and
+  **It is again the readers property to correctly populate it with the data it
-  `getAvailableEDMDefinitions` methods.
-In order for it to work properly **its
+  has read from file.** Currently the `SIOFrameReader` and the `ROOTFrameReader`
-  `m_availEDMDefs` member has to be populated by the reader** before a possible
+  use it and also offer the same functionality as public methods with the help
-  call to either of these two methods.
+  of it.